Press

 |

-Fashion Network has written an article based on IADS' press release reporting the results of its Sport and Lifestyle Merchandising meeting.
-The article titled "In department stores, sportswear envisioned as a segment of the future" reveals key findings and trends following a meeting gathering the buyers of the member stores.
+DEFI has written an article based on IADS' press release reporting the results of its Private Labels meeting.
+The article titled "Pandemic benefited department stores' own brands, says IADS report" reveals key findings and trends that are highlighted following a meeting gathering the buyers of the member stores.

 Read the article below: